 OAK Partners Limited, an investment manager is a related party of the Company, being responsible for some administrative decisions of the Company.
-OAK Partners Limited is entitled to receive a monthly fee equal to GH¢17,000 subject to review annually.
+During the year, a revision was made to the management fee for the 2017 reporting year to GH¢ 171,637 (2016: GH¢204,000).